bring/developer-site/_posts/2020-12-23-sane-react-config-with-webpack.md

 }</code>
 </pre>

-Target tells Webpack what environment we are running our app in.
+`target` tells Webpack what environment we are running our app in.
 We normally don’t need to include it, but had to because of a bug in Webpack Dev Server 3 that stops hot reloading from working in some cases.
 It will be fixed in version 4.
 Normally `browserslist` is default if a config for it is found, if not it defaults to `web`.

-Mode tells Webpack to output dev or production code.
-This influences things like minifying the code.
-Devtool sets the kind of source map we want, useful for debugging in the browser dev tools.
-Entry is given a path to the main js file.
-Resolve is basically how Webpack behaves when looking for files – our setting allows us to import .js and .jsx files without specifying the file type.
+`mode` tells Webpack to output dev or production code.
+This influences things like minifying the code. `devtool` sets the kind of source map we want, useful for debugging in the browser dev tools. `entry` is given a path to the main js file. `resolve` is basically how Webpack behaves when looking for files – our setting allows us to import .js and .jsx files in our components without the file type suffix:

+`import ComponentName from './ComponentFile'`

 ### Module
-Inside module, we give Webpack some rules for handling various file types.
+Inside `module`, we give Webpack some rules for handling various file types.

 That is done by setting up a test that takes a regexp for the file type, in our case we want to check for files ending containing `.js` and `.jsx`.
 The question mark indicates that the previous character is optional.